-See APPENDIX B for typical applications of the Auxiliary Output connections.
+See APPENDIX B for typical applications of the Auxiliary Output connections, and Fig.9 for details of Current Sink application.

 Chime duration monitor sinks - (CDM)

 This facility is provided on those modules which feature a chime generator.
 The sink output lasts for the duration of the chime tones (which are triggered on priority access) and the the individual sinks are connected to a sink 'bus'